Sterling falls as England heads to second national lockdown | Business

 Sterling falls as England heads to second national lockdown

-Sterling fell to an almost four-week low against the dollar on Monday after England announced a new national lockdown, but analysts said hopes for a Brexit deal prevented a bigger drop for the currency.
+Sterling fell against the dollar to its lowest in almost four weeks on Monday after England announced a new national lockdown, but analysts said hopes for a Brexit deal prevented a bigger drop for the currency.

-Prime Minister Boris Johnson announced over the weekend that a one-month lockdown across England would start on Thursday with Britain registering more than 20,000 new coronavirus cases a day and scientists warning the "worst case" scenario of 80,000 dead could be exceeded this winter.
+Prime Minister Boris Johnson announced over the weekend that a one-month lockdown across England would start on Thursday.
+Britain has registered more than 20,000 new coronavirus cases a day and scientists warn the worst-case projection of 80,000 dead might be exceeded this winter.
 Senior cabinet minister Michael Gove said the one-month lockdown could be extended further, while finance minister Rishi Sunak said he is hopeful the lockdown will be lifted in December.

-Sterling was 0.5% lower at $1.2887 by 0930 GMT, after earlier touching its lowest level since Oct.
+Sterling was 0.25% lower at $1.2923 by 1055 GMT, after earlier touching its lowest level since Oct.
 07 at $1.2854.
-Versus the euro, the pound was down 0.6% at 90.40 pence .
-But analysts said the impact on sterling of the announcement of a second national lockdown in England would be worse if investors weren't already positioning for a Brexit deal.
+Versus the euro, the pound was down 0.3% at 90.12 pence .
+Analysts said the impact on sterling of the announcement of a second lockdown in England would be worse if investors weren't already positioning for a Brexit deal.

 (Editing by Kirsten Donovan)